Working with a recruiter is a collaborative effort.

 1. Clear and effective communication from the beginning.

 When working with a recruiter, be open about the type of role you are seeking.
 Be honest about the size of the organization you prefer and the type of culture you thrive in.
 For example, if you feel you would do best in a small start-up, tell your recruiter right away.
 In this case, don’t waste time going through rounds of screening and interviews with large organizations.

 Be responsive throughout the process.
 Don’t suddenly end communication with your recruiter without warning.
 If you are no longer interested in an opportunity you discussed with your recruiter, let them know.
-This will allow them to find another candidate for that role and also to assist you in looking for a role that is a better fit for you.
+This allows them to find another candidate for that role.
+It also allows them to assist you in looking for a role that is a better fit for you.

-As you grow in your career, moving up the compensation ladder is a reasonable expectation and can be an exciting journey, but your pace has to be within the boundaries of the market.
-Keep your skillset and experience in mind when talking to your recruiter about compensation, and be realistic about what the market will offer.
+As you grow in your career, moving up the compensation ladder is a reasonable expectation.
+This can be an exciting journey, but your pace has to be within the boundaries of the market.
+Keep your skillset and experience in mind when talking to your recruiter about compensation.
+Above all, be realistic about what the market will offer.

-Keep in mind, though, that a “no” with one organization can often lead to a “yes” with another organization that may well turn out to be a better fit for you.
-Express gratitude to your recruiter and keep it professional, and they will continue to keep you in mind as new roles arise.
+Keep in mind, though, that a “no” with one organization can lead to a “yes” with another organization.
+This other organization could turn out to be a better fit for you.
+Express gratitude to your recruiter and keep it professional.
+As a result, they will continue to keep you in mind as new roles arise.

 When working with a recruiter, demonstrate your competence.
 Recruiters participate heavily in the candidate selection process.
 They usually cannot say “yes” when making a hiring decision.
 However, they typically can say “no” and screen you out.
 Demonstrate the competencies that will help you be successful in the role for which you are interviewing.
 For example, if the role requires you to be organized and act with urgency, then demonstrate those behaviors in your interactions with your recruiter.